 This is what I've known all my life.
 My father came from the village of Costilla, near Taos, and moved to Taos when he was orphaned as a teenager.
 My mother is from the wild Western town of Cimarron, New Mexico, where her father ran a ranch and was a working cowboy.
 My husband and I own a special property in the farming community of Corrales (which means "corrals" in Spanish) where we tend to almost ten acres, much of it apple orchards and pasture land in "farmland preservation."
 We carry on ancient traditions, such as flood irrigation through canales connected to acqueias connected to the Rio Grande.
 I speak Spanish in my daily work life.

 If I could have lived in a different era, it would be in the 1930s through the mid-century, with Frida and Diego, Georgia and Mabel.
-We are still among them, finding the treasures that take us back to them.
+I am still among them, finding treasures that take us back to them.